op). This guide covers setup, configuration, the security model for agent workflows, and troubleshooting.

 Cordon does not handle 1Password authentication.
 The

 op CLI must have a valid session before cordon start.
-If the session expires, Cordon must be restarted after re-authenticating.Configuration
+If the session expires while Cordon is running, affected requests will receive 503 errors until you re-authenticate with op.Configuration

 Per-route secret reference